gabonator/LA104/readme.md

 #### Abandoned ideas
   - remote control using ESP or BLE - possible to attach to UART0? (not possible, use USB CDC instead)

+#### Hardware improvement suggestions
+  - add test pads for UART0 on PCB, this would allow various hardware mods
+  - direction control pins of buffer 1DIR, 2DIR connected to FPGA, so we can synthesize fast signals - e.g. modify packets on the fly, mitm attacks, canbus slave device, etc///
+  - larger eeprom
+  - open sourced FPGA code